Carlito's Way: Production

 When De Palma finally read it all the way through, he realized that the script was not what he thought it was.
 De Palma liked the script, and envisioned it as a film noir.
 Bregman supervised casting throughout the various stages of pre-production, and carefully selected the creative team who would make the film a reality.
 This included production designer Richard Sylbert, film editor Bill Pankow, costume designer Aude Bronson-Howard and director of photography Stephen Burum.

 Filming initially began on March 22, 1993, although the first scheduled shoot, the Grand Central Station climax, had to be changed when Pacino arrived on crutches.
-Instead, the tension-building pool hall sequence, where Carlito accompanies his young cousin Guajiro on an ill-fated drug deal, started the production.
+Instead, the tension-building pool hall sequence, where Carlito accompanies his young cousin Guajiro (John Ortiz) on an ill-fated drug deal, started the production.
 De Palma felt that because the film was heavily character-based and featured little action, the early pool sequence had to be elaborate.
 A huge amount of time was spent setting up and filming it.
 After viewing a cut of the pool hall sequence, studio executives had a note passed to the crew stating that they felt the scene was too long.
 De Palma spent more time adding to the sequence, and made it work with the help of editor Bill Pankow.

 Apart from the poster sequence, which was shot in Florida, the entire movie was filmed on location in New York.
 De Palma roamed Manhattan searching for suitable locations.
 A tenement on 115th Street became the site of Carlito's homecoming: the barrio scene.
-The courtroom scene, in which Carlito thanks the prosecutor, was shot in Judge Torres's workplace, the State Supreme Court Building at 60 Centre Street.
+The courtroom scene, in which Carlito thanks prosecutor Bill Norwalk (James Rebhorn), was shot in Torres' workplace, the State Supreme Court Building at 60 Centre Street.
 The club Paradise was modeled on a West Side brownstone, but that was considered too cramped for filming.
 A multi-level bistro club designed by De Palma took shape at the Kaufman Astoria Studios in Long Island City, in the style of a 1970s art deco discotheque.

-Tony Taglialucci's escape from Rikers Island, set in a river at night, was considered impossible to shoot on location.
-Instead, the production used a Brooklyn shipyard where Kleinfeld's boat was lowered into an empty lock into which river water was pumped.
+Tony Taglialucci (Frank Minucci)'s escape from Rikers Island, set in a river at night, was considered impossible to shoot on location.
+Instead, the production used a Brooklyn shipyard where Kleinfeld (Sean Penn)'s boat was lowered into an empty lock into which river water was pumped.
 Smoke machines and towers of space lights were installed.

 For the climactic finale, De Palma staged a chase from the platform of the Harlem-125th Street station to the escalators of Grand Central Terminal.
 For the shoot, trains were re-routed and timed for Pacino and his pursuers to dart from car to hurtling car.
 The length of the escalator scene during the climactic gunfight at Grand Central Station caused a headache for editor Pankow.
 He had to piece together the sequences so that the audience would be so tied up in the action that they would not think about how long the escalator was running.